M66B/FairEmail/docs/FAQ-da-rDK.md

 Classification should be considered as a best guess - it might be a wrong guess, or the classifier might not be confident enough to make any guess.
 If the classifier is unsure, it will simply leave an email where it is.

-Classification will be done for new messages in the inbox, spam folder and user folders only.
-You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.

 The message classifier calculates the probability a message belongs in a folder (class).
-There are two options in miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:
+There are two options in the miscellaneous settings which control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

 * *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 20 %)
 * *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)